MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Support for the new Office 365 DLP conditions that you can configure for a label.
 For more information, see [Configure conditions for an Azure Information Protection label](../deploy-use/configure-policy-classification.md).

 - Labels are displayed from the **Protect** button on the Office ribbon, in addition to displaying on the Information Protection bar.
-- A browse option for users and groups when users specify custom permissions in Office apps.
-The **Select users, groups, or organization** icon displays the **Select Users or Groups** dialog box for your on-premises Active Directory.
-The same dialog box is now also used when users specify custom permissions by using File Explorer.
-To use this browse option, the computer must be connected to the internal network, the computer must be joined to the domain, and you must have an on-premises Active Directory.

 - Support for advanced client configurations that you configure in the Azure portal.
 These configurations include the following: